What is a Dual Diagnosis?

 LUXURY ADDICTION RECOVERY IN SAN DIEGO

-The AToN Center is the only treatment center in San Diego that doesn’t cut any corners when it comes to your addiction recovery.
+The AToN Center is the only inpatient treatment center in San Diego that doesn’t cut any corners when it comes to your addiction recovery process.
 Our drug rehab facility will provide you or a loved one with every tool they need to start their healing process.

 We understand that there’s more than one way to begin the journey through recovery from drug addiction, which is why we offer many different treatment options.
 We always make sure to match our treatment program to the individual, and not the other way around.